 Some people want to take a puppy and teach it to be an emotional support animal.
 This is a great way to train the dog up “in the ways” of this important duty.

-For this you will, once again, want to find a breed of dog that tends to be more people-orientated and eager to learn.
-Such breeds include the Labrador/Golden Retrievers, Poodles and the ever-gaining in popularity Goldendoodle.
-Of course, any breed or mixed breed can certainly offer the qualities you are searching for, just be willing to do some research and visiting of individual puppies to find the best candidate.
+For this, you will, once again, want to find a breed of dog that tends to be more people-orientated and eager to learn.
+Such breeds include the Labrador or Golden Retrievers, Poodles, and the ever-gaining in popularity Goldendoodle.
+Of course, any breed or mixed breed can certainly offer the qualities you are searching for; just be willing to research and visit individual puppies to find the best candidate.

-Once you have chosen your puppy start him off with the basics of obedience training; sit, stay, down, come, heel etc. The younger you start with these lessons, the more likely your dog will be a suitable emotional support companion.
+Once you have chosen your puppy, start with the basics of obedience training; sit, stay, down, come, heel, etc. The younger you start with these lessons, the more likely your dog will be a suitable emotional support companion.
 If you don’t know where to start with the training, this online training class may be useful.

 In addition to obedience, your dog will also need to be well socialized.
-This means no barking, jumping, lunging, begging for food and other annoying habits some dogs can exhibit when out in a public setting.
+This means no barking, jumping, lunging, begging for food, or other annoying habits some dogs can exhibit when out in a public setting.

-This is not only for your own benefit – it’s hard to be unstressed if you have to be constantly looking out for your dog’s unruly behavior – but your dog will be expected to be well-behaved when out-and-about.
+This is not only for your benefit — it’s hard to be unstressed if you have to be constantly looking out for your dog’s unruly behavior —, but your dog will be expected to be well-behaved when out-and-about.

-If you feel you are not up to the task of training your dog, enlist the help of a professional trainer, or a family member/friend that may want to do the training or go to the training classes for you.
+If you feel you are not up to the task of training your dog, enlist the help of a professional trainer, a family member, or a friend that may want to do the training or go to the training classes for you.

 A Quick Trick to Teach Your Dog to Calm Your Anxiety

-Studies have shown that a technique called, Deep Pressure Therapy (DPT) can help calm those who suffer from anxiety, autism, self-harming behaviors and stress in general.
-This type of non-medicated treatment has been proven to help reduce the duration of the situation and makes it easier to bear.
+Studies have shown that a technique called Deep Pressure Therapy (DPT) can help calm those who suffer from anxiety, autism, self-harming behaviors, and stress in general.
+This type of non-medicated treatment has been proven to help reduce the duration of the condition and make it easier to bear.

-The principle behind DPT is to have the dog apply gentle pressure to your body, chest or body part (as in self-harming) depending on the size of the canine.
-For smaller dogs, you can teach them to lie directly across your chest or along the front of your body, while those larger breeds can be taught to place their heads or feet across your lap or legs (whatever is most comfortable for you).
+The principle behind DPT is to have the dog apply gentle pressure to your body, chest, or affected body part (as in self-harming) depending on the size of the canine.
+For smaller dogs, you can teach them to lie directly across your chest or along the front of your body, while larger breeds can be taught to place their heads or feet across your lap or legs — whatever is most comfortable for you.

-Here are the steps to teaching your dog DPT.
+Here are the steps to teaching your dog Deep Pressure Therapy:

 If you have a smaller dog, the main goal is for your pooch to have all four paws on the sofa, then be in a “down” position.
-If your dog is larger in nature (one that you don’t want to or can’t bare his weight) this “paws up” command will actually be with his front paws or head on the sofa.
+If your dog is larger — that you don’t want to or can’t bear his weight — this “paws up” command will be with his front paws or head on the sofa.

-Next you will want to teach your dog the “Paws Off” command.
-This is the same as paws on, but in reverse.
-To practice this call your dog off the sofa with the command ‘paws off.”
+Next, you will want to teach your dog the “paws off” command.
+This is the same as “paws up,” but in reverse.
+To practice, call your dog off the sofa with the command “paws off.”

 Remember to reward each time he follows through.

-In order for the DPT to work, ideally you will want your small to medium-size dog to lie vertically along your body with his paws on your shoulders and his head next to yours.
+Ideally, for the DPT to work, you want your small-to-medium-size dog to lie vertically along your body with his paws on your shoulders and his head next to yours.
 If you have a large dog, he will put his paws across your legs or lie his head on your lap when you are in a sitting position.

-To train your dog to do this, use the paws up command, then the down command once he is vertically in place or along your lap.
-When your dog accomplishes this task, give him a treat then give the paws down command.
+To train your dog to do this, use the “paws up” command, then the “down” command once he is vertically in place or along your lap.
+When your dog accomplishes this task, give him a treat, followed by the “paws down” command.

-You may have to practice this back-and-forth training in order for your dog to do it on command, without the end result of a food reward.
+You have to practice this training in order for your dog to do it on command, without a food reward at the end.

-Once your dog has mastered the above techniques take the training further my mimicking the types of symptoms you experience during a stressful situation.
-By practicing this while you are calm and able to reward your dog for following the commands, the better able he will be when you really need him.
+Once your dog has mastered the above techniques, take the training further by mimicking the symptoms you experience during a stressful situation.
+By practicing this while you are calm and able to reward your dog for following the commands, it will be better when you are in real need.

 Emotional Support Dogs Help

 Emotional support dogs have a special way of calming people down.
-Whether your dog instinctively picks up on your needs, or he requires a little training along the way, this type of support is a true step in healing for those who may otherwise suffer in silence.
+Whether your dog instinctively picks up on your needs or it requires a little training along the way, the support is a true step in healing for those who may otherwise suffer in silence.

 Get your ESA Letter from a Licensed Mental Health Professional